 The TEVI does not have an outer LED ring like the M5.
 Instead, it uses a single LED light in the middle of the plate which looks a bit more discreet for those who want lower profile light shows on their TWS.

 Comfort & Isolation

-The fit and seal of the TEVI is very good with the silicone tips due to the depth of the nozzle and relatively compact width of the driver housing.
-The smoothed curving of the shell makes it very comfortable also so whilst not aggressively countered it doesn’t create any difficult pressure points when seated.
+The fit and seal of the TEVI are very good with the silicone tips due to the depth of the nozzle and the relatively compact width of the driver housing.
+The smoothed curving of the shell makes it very comfortable so whilst not aggressively countered it doesn’t create any difficult pressure points when seated.

 They are quite tall though so the TEVI drivers will stick out of your ear a bit and they are not that discreet as a result.
-These things bother me little but for some, it might be.
+These things bother me a little but for some, it might be worse.